 1. Colour Consistency

-Brands build their recall through their product packaging which involves the use of colours.
-If the products are globally manufactured, then brands opt to use the Pantone colour scheme as it is more consistent.
+Colours directly impact brand recall.
+For products that are globally manufactured, brands opt to use the Pantone colour scheme as it is more consistent as compared to CMYK.

 2. Packaging Material

-For printing fabric pouches and colouring plastic containers, Pantone is suitable because it usually comprises a single colour.
-If you wish to print packaging artwork on kraft papers using two or three colours, then also Pantone is useful.
+For printing on fabric pouches and colouring plastic containers, Pantone is suitable because it usually comprises a single colour.
+To print packaging artwork on kraft papers using two or three colours, you could opt for either Pantone or CMYK.

-Brands with budget constraints or have local presence tend to use CMYK scheme as it’s cheaper.
+Brands with budget constraints or those that have a local presence tend to use CMYK scheme as it’s cheaper.
 Large enterprises or established brands prefer to use CMYK for pre-press proofing.
-Such businesses invest in customizing colours from the Pantone guide and own these as brand colours for better brand recall.
+Such businesses invest in customizing colours from the Pantone guide and using them for branding purposes.

 - Graphic Design Tools: Softwares like Illustrator, Photoshop, etc. have inbuilt tools to find colours and convert them into RGB, CMYK, or Pantone.

-- Conversion Charts: Pantone provides conversion chart to find CMYK colour codes from Pantone and vice versa.
+- Conversion Charts: Pantone provides a conversion chart to find the equivalent CMYK colour codes and vice versa.

 To avoid delays in the product’s time-to-market, brands have to be careful of any errors in packaging artwork colours.
-Hence, once you’ve identified the colour codes, it is a good idea to colour-proof your packaging before bulk printing.”
+Hence, once you’ve identified the colour codes, it is always a good idea to colour-proof your packaging before bulk printing.

 Artwork Colour Extractor is an online tool for extracting colours in Pantone, CMYK and RGB configurations.
-It will help you to put together a print-ready file for prepress proofing.
+It helps you put together a print-ready file for prepress proofing.

-- Giving an idea about the final look and feel of colours on your packaging.
+- Get an idea of the final look and feel of colours on your packaging.

-- Allowing multiple trials using different materials and print methods at negligible cost.
+- Allow multiple trials using different materials and print methods at a negligible cost

-- Saving expenses by discarding a batch of inadequately printed packaging.
+- Save expenses by discarding a batch of inadequately printed packaging

-Colours in packaging artworks reflect the brand personality.
-Reproducing the colours and maintaining consistency across different selling channels helps retain brand identity and adds a layer of professionalism.
+Colours in packaging artworks reflect the brand’s personality.
+Reproducing the exact colours and maintaining consistency across different selling channels helps retain brand identity and adds a layer of professionalism.

-Proofing artwork colours doesn’t have to be a manual or guesswork anymore.
-When you use a colour proofing tool, you can accelerate the artwork approval process and stay clear of any guesswork.
-Using the right tools helps you improve proofing accuracy and decrease your product’s turn-around-time.2
+Today, proofing artwork colours doesn’t have to be a time-taking manual process.
+When you use a colour proofing tool, you accelerate the artwork approval process and stay clear of any guesswork.
+Using the right tools helps you improve proofing accuracy and decrease your product’s turn-around-time.